6529-Collections/6529node/README.md

 7. To run only tests run `task test`.
 8. To build run `task build`.
 Output binary lands in `bin` folder.
 9. Before commiting run `task format` and `task lint`.
 Those make sure your changes are correctly formatted and it statisfies all the linting rules.
 If any of those tasks change anything or fail in the Gihub CI, then a CI pipeline will fail and your PR can't be merged.
-10. To view db entries run `task dump-db`.
-This will display the contents of the db in the console.
-You can also run `task dump-db -- -o file` to dump to a file `dump.txt` by default or `task dump-db -- -o file -f <filename>` to dump to specific file